MRigoni10/demand-forecasting-lightgbm/README.md

 ## Visual Output
 ![Demand Forecast](demand_forecast_chart.png)

-## Quickstart
+## How to Run the Project
-Open `demand_forecasting.ipynb` in Google Colab to run the data pipeline and model.
+The full code is available in the interactive notebook.
+You can run it with a single click:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Oi7rcxyWxkUe-86vEbmTnPwmb2kiftkm)